python/devguide/patch.rst

 your patch is committed.
 Balancing what *does* and *does not* go into Python is tricky and we simply cannot accept everyone's contributions.

-But if your patch is committed it will then go into Python's VCS to be released with the next major release of Python.
+But if your patch is committed it will then go into Python's :abbr:`VCS (version control system)` to be released with the next major release of Python.
 It may also be backported to older versions of Python as a bugfix if the core developer doing the commit believes it is warranted.